purescript/documentation/language/Syntax.md

     go 1
 ```

-The `where` keyword can also be used to introduce local declarations at the end of a value declaration:
+`where` clauses can be added at the end of a function declaration, and allow to bind variables that are visible within the surrounding function context:

 ``` purescript
 factorial :: Int -> Int